Skip to content

 How do I turn on predictive text in Microsoft Edge?

-Go to Microsoft Edge icon Settings, then Languages to turn on Editor and set your preferences, including adding preferred languages.
-If text prediction is not already on, you can also turn it on from the same settings area.
+Go to Microsoft Edge icon Settings, then Languages to turn on Editor and set preferences, including adding preferred languages.
+Activating text prediction happens within that same settings panel if disabled.

 Was this guide helpful?